HungTran2101/Wolf-Marathon/README.md

 # Wolf-Marathon
-a jump boring game with cute drawing things
+a jumping boring game with cute drawing things